Mstager/Purple_Martin_scripts/README.md

 ### Genomic analyses
 1) **PUMA Notebook.md**
-   /overview of pipeline to clean, map, and genotype raw reads for whole genome sequencing and poolseq
+  overview of pipeline to clean, map, and genotype raw reads for whole genome sequencing and poolseq

 2) **Psubis_filter_24Sept24.log**
   commands to produce final filtered vcf using vcftools removed 5 individuals that showed high degree of relatedness (>= to full siblings or parent-offspring)

 3) **PUMA_WGS_sample_info_NoInbred.csv**
    List of samples (related birds excluded), file important for generating PCA.